saguijs/sagui/README.md

 ## Managing front-end dependencies

-The front-end dependencies are managed via [Bower](http://bower.io), making it really easy to install and track the project's dependencies.
+The front-end dependencies can be installed via [Bower](http://bower.io).

 To install [Bourbon](http://bourbon.io) for example, which is a great SCSS mixing library, you can do: